mckenziewest/math341/course_calendar.page/source.md

      Week 2
     </th>
     <td>
-     2/6 - Divisibility, direct proofs, and counterexamples.
+     2/6 - Divisibility, direct proofs, and counterexamples
     </td>
     <td>
-     2/8 - Divisibility and proof by induction.
+     2/8 - Divisibility and proof by induction
     </td>
     <td>
      2/10 - Section 2.1 - The Division Algorithm and using Sage